About A Dairy Story

 A Dairy Story was filmed over two years using primarily a single camera approach that prioritised minimal interference with the farm’s daily operations.
 Filming took place across all seasons, capturing the full cycle of farm life from spring calving through winter housing.

-The production was guided by a commitment to animal welfare, with all filming conducted in accordance with the farm’s existing low-stress routines and the animals’ comfort levels.
-To minimise stress for the cows and calves we moved slowly with intention and gentleness, building trust through familiarity.
+The production was guided by a commitment to animal welfare, with all filming conducted in accordance with the farm’s existing low-stress routines.

 The documentary incorporates archive footage by Sid Ambrose and Bruce McKenzie, which provides context for David and Wilma’s pioneering work.